fluree/docs.flur.ee/src/content/docs/smart-functions/rules.md

 ### Rules Usage

 Predicate and collection specs apply exclusively to transactions, and are universal for everyone in the database.
 Rules, as explained above, can be used for queries as well as transactions.
 Rules can control what end users* in a database see and do.
 They cannot control what a node-operator or administrator of a hosted Fluree database can see, but they can control what those individual can do (transact).
 Anyone who is running their own node in Fluree, or who is the administrator of a hosted Fluree database, always has full access to **view** any item in any database in their network.
+Query peers, however, can be connected to a Fluree database or network as a permissioned user.

 When an end user connects to a database, effectively their database is custom to them (and their requested point in time).
 Any data they do not have access to doesn't exist in their database.
 This means you can give direct access to the database to any user, and they can run ad-hoc queries without concern that data might be leaked.
 This is a very powerful concept that can drastically simplify end-user applications.